near/nearup/README.md

 	remove /Users/nearkat/.near/validator_key.json? y
 	remove /Users/nearkat/.near? y
 	```
 	You may save the LOG directory for future use.
-As a faster alternative, you can use `rm -rf .near`
+Alternatively, you can use `rm -rf .near` to skip any confirmation.
-4. Remove `Docker`, by simply moving it from your applications folder to the trash
+5. Uninstall `Docker`, by moving it from applications folder to the trash